Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ormeau has 58 active public transport stops, all of which are bus stops.
-These stops are served by two routes that together provide 188 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 297 meters from the nearest stop.
+These stops are served by two routes that together facilitate 188 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically located 297 meters from the nearest stop.
+Most residents in this primarily residential area commute outward.
+Car remains the dominant mode of transport at 94%.
+On average, there are 1.9 vehicles per dwelling, which is higher than the regional average.

 Frequently Asked Questions - Transport